 4 — Analyze the data for insights

 With data in hand, it’s time to dig in.
-Look at which touchpoints are driving the best results — like app installs or repeat purchases.
+Look at which touchpoints are driving the best results, like app installs or repeat purchases.
 You might spot trends, like users who see both a Facebook ad and an in-app notification being more likely to buy.

 Advanced analytics tools can help you identify these patterns and understand how different touchpoints work together to boost user acquisition and retention.

+Here’s where things get strategic.
+Don’t just look at the model output, analyze what it’s telling you.
 Based on the insights from your data, refine your app marketing strategy.
 This could mean reallocating budget towards channels that bring in high-quality installs, or personalizing push notifications based on ad interactions.

 For instance, if users who install your app after watching a video ad are more engaged, then you might want to double down on video content in your campaigns.
 The goal is to make sure every marketing dollar is working hard to drive user acquisition and retention.

 The only constant is change, and that goes for your attribution model too.
-As user behavior evolves, keep gathering new data — especially after big app updates or shifts in your marketing strategy — and retrain your model to stay on point.
+As user behavior evolves, keep gathering new data, especially after big app updates or shifts in your marketing strategy, and retrain your model to stay on point.

 Adjust the weight of certain touchpoints or explore new channels that are trending.
 Regularly fine-tuning your model ensures it stays in sync with the ever-changing mobile app marketing trends, keeping you ahead of the game.